Trundicho/warp-reader-vaadin/warp-reader-ui-gwt/README.md

 1. Clone this repository
 2. In warp-reader pom.xml run `mvn clean install`
-3. Start gwt application class from your IDE maven plugins gwt:devmode
+3. Start WarpReaderApplication class from your IDE.
+Spring-Boot Tomcat will be started.
-4. Open browser at http://127.0.0.1:8888/ and use WarpReader
+4. Open browser at localhost:8080 and use WarpReader

 ### Deployment